Mutual Learning: Living independently in cities – local approaches for persons with disabilities cover image

 13:30-15:00 Transfer session on urban challenges

-Two presenting cities (TBD) will focus on the challenges local authorities face when addressing independent living for persons with disabilities.
+Two presenting cities will focus on the challenges local authorities face when addressing independent living for persons with disabilities.

 15:00-15:30 Closing remarks